Frequently Asked Questions

 - Bedside lamp

 - Provision for personal belongings

-Each property has its own booking calendar.
+Each property and rooms have their own booking calendar.
 This means you can block out your property when it is not convenient for you to take guests.

 If you are unable for whatever reason to be available to greet your guest you may arrange to leave a key at an agreed place on the property.

 Alternatively arrange for a friend or a family member to greet your guest and settle them.